2i2c-org/docs/community/content.md

 To connect your public content with a 2i2c JupyterHub, we recommend using [Jupyter Book](https://jupyterbook.org).
 This is an open-source project that allows you to share collections of notebooks and markdown files as an online website and book.
-Check out the [Jupyter Book getting started guide](jb:start/overview) for more information about Jupyter Book.
+Check out the {doc}`Jupyter Book getting started guide<jb:start/overview>` for more information about Jupyter Book.

 You can tell Jupyter Book to place links *directly to your 2i2c JupyterHub* on each